George Rublee

 Rublee pivoted to international affairs when he was appointed as U.S. representative to the London-based Allied Maritime Transport Council (AMTC) in 1917, where Rublee became an ardent internationalist while serving with Jean Monnet and James Arthur Salter on the AMTC.
 In 1921, Rublee became the third partner in Covington and Burling, the Washington, D.C. law firm co-founded by his Harvard schoolmate Edward B. Burling.
 Rublee remained a member of the firm until 1945, but after 1927 he devoted much of his time to international affairs.
 In 1928, Rublee became an adviser to Ambassador Dwight Morrow in his mission to Mexico.
 Rublee served on the U.S. delegation to the London Naval Conference in 1930, where he worked to promote U.S. cooperation with the Versailles treaty security system, and he was involved in several Latin American diplomatic missions during the 1930s.
 His public work climaxed in 1938 when Franklin Roosevelt requested Rublee become director of the London-based Intergovernmental Committee on Refugees Coming, which attempted to arrange for the resettlement of German and Austrian Jews prior to the outbreak of World War II.
-He was unsuccessful in that effort other than being able secure visas for about 600 Jewish refugees to Argentina.
+He negotiated an agreement with German diplomat Helmuth Wohlthat in February 1939 that would have permitted the emigration of 150,000 Jews, but it was never implemented due to the outbreak of the war in September.
+Therefore, he largely was unsuccessful in that effort other than being able secure visas for about 600 Jewish refugees to Argentina.

 Rublee divided his time between residences in Washington, New York City, and Cornish, New Hampshire, where he had a house in the artist and intellectual community that grew up around sculptor Augustus Saint-Gaudens' workshop at the close of the 19th century.
 A genuine humanist and progressive thinker, Rublee sought to help find and implement solutions to pressing problems of his day.
-He was married to Juliet Barrett Rublee.
+He was married to Juliet Barrett Rublee in 1899.